Through The Fibro Fog

 Claire

-This apple juice mocktail is a fun and fruit non-alcoholic drink that is perfect for a summer night or holiday celebrations.
+This apple juice mocktail is a fun and fruity non-alcoholic drink that is perfect for a summer night or holiday celebrations.
 Makes 2-3 glasses.

 5 from 2 votes